cwmbwergwm

 The lower brickworks at SO 2475 0920 is shown on the 1883 map, disused by 1901 and gone by 1920.

-A later works is reported from 1960 to 1981 in the Industrial Directory for Wales and Monmouthshire, listing Pickford & Holland as making fire bricks in Blaenavon.
+A later works is reported from 1960 to 1981 in the Industrial Directory for Wales and Monmouthshire, listing Pickford & Holland as making fire bricks in Forgeside, Blaenavon.
 The Directory of Quarries, 1969 and 1973 lists "Pickford, Holland & Co Ltd, 381 Fullwood Road, Sheffield; Basic Brick Works, Blaenavon, Mon.
 Tel Blaenavon 271.
 (Silica, Chrome, Magnesite, Silimanite, Bricks and Cement)".

 Acknowledgments, sources and further reading.